-In bodybuilding, knowing how to choose the right protein to support recovery, promote muscle development and, above all, lean mass gain is a frequent question.
-The answer is not so simple, since the choice depends on body weight, goals, timing of intake and the purity of the powder chosen.
+In bodybuilding, knowing how to choose the right protein to support recovery, promote muscle development, and above all, gain lean mass is a common question.
+The answer is not so simple, as the choice depends on body weight, goals, when to take it, and the purity of the powder chosen.

-Classic bodybuilding proteins are dietary supplements added to a balanced diet rich in protein-rich foods (eggs, meat, cow's milk, legumes, etc.).
-For many athletes, they are a practical option for rapidly providing the body with the right amount of protein, limiting catabolism and supporting muscle (re)building.
+Traditional bodybuilding proteins are dietary supplements that are added to a balanced diet rich in protein foods (eggs, meat, cow's milk, legumes, etc.).
+For many athletes, they are a convenient option for quickly providing the body with the right amount of protein, limiting catabolism, and supporting muscle (re)building.

-The current market offers a range of different products: native Whey, Whey isolate, Whey hydrolysate or vegetable powders enriched with amino acids and minerals.
-Each is distinguished by its protein content, digestibility and nutritional value.
-Some are more suitable for mass gain, others for lean training.
-A good protein must above all contain an adequate level of leucine for post-training efficiency.
-It should also be as pure as possible, with no added sugars, unnecessary fats or artificial flavourings.
+The current market offers a variety of products: native whey, whey isolate, whey hydrolysate, and plant-based powders enriched with amino acids and minerals.
+Each one is distinguished by its protein content, digestibility, and nutritional value.
+Some are more suitable for weight gain, others for weight loss.
+A good protein should above all contain an adequate level of leucine to be effective after training.
+It should also be as pure as possible, with no added sugars, unnecessary fats, or artificial flavors.

 Why are proteins essential?